chrisgahlert/gradle-dcompose-plugin/README.md

 1. `:removeMyImageContainer`
 1. `:removeMyImageImage`

-## Runtime properties
+## Container properties

-The runtime properties are available for both types of containers (existing image or custom built image).
+The container properties are available for both types of services (existing image or custom built image).
 They are all optional and can be applied like this:

 ```gradle